Healthy Meal Identification Tips

 What Is Healthy Meal Identification Tips?

 Healthy meal identification tips are practical ways to recognize what a meal contains from a photo, then judge whether it fits a nutrition goal.
 The process looks at visible foods, portion size, cooking method, toppings, sauces, and side dishes.
-For a general definition of a meal, see Wikipedia's overview at https://en.wikipedia.org/wiki/Meal.
+For a general definition of a meal, see Wikipedia's overview at Wikipedia – Meal.

 Lens App can help with this because it returns likely food matches from a plate photo, but the final check still belongs to the person eating the meal.
-Visual identification helps when you have a photo but no name for the subject.
+A meal photo can reveal ingredients and portions even when you do not know what the dish is called.
 For privacy, photos deleted after analysis means the image is not kept after the scan is complete.

 How Healthy Meal Identification Tips Works